loschsoftware/lsedit-extensions/docs/Getting started.md

     }
 }
 ````
-DAP extensions must always have an **Extension** type inside the namespace **DapExtension** with a method **ExtMain(Application)**.
+The entry point of a DAP extension is always called **ExtMain(Application)**.
 This method will be called by LSEdit on startup with a reference to the current LSEdit instance.

-As you can see, this method of creating extensions is a lot more powerful, but at the same time it is more complicated and could possibly represent a security risk.
-Therefore, we recommend sticking to SDK extensions.
+As you can see, this method of creating extensions is a lot more powerful, but at the same time it is more complicated to develop and could stop working when a change to the LSEdit UI is made.